-Looking Ahead - 2023 and Beyond
+Looking Ahead - 2024 and Beyond

-We continue to implement our five year strategy to ensure our services remain relevant, accessible and responsive to the needs of families across the East Midlands.
-Having obtained Board approval in 2023/24 we will embark on the development and expansion of our Family Support and Outreach Services.
-This year we will develop and implement a Hospice at Home service providing End of Life care in the home, enabling families to have greater choice of place of death for their baby, child or young person.
+As we move into the final year of our five year strategy we need to ensure our services remain relevant, accessible and responsive to the needs of families across the East Midlands.
+Having obtained Board approval in 2023/24 we will continue to embed and expand of our Community and Outreach Services.
+This year we will develop and implement Community Hubs - making Rainbows services more accessible to our families by bringing them closer to home.
+We will also implement a Volunteer Help at Home service, which will provide much needed nonclinical support to our most vulnerable families.